Natvs/SchoolHelp/README.md

 What are collections?
 Collections are like a folder in which you can create other collections or marks.
 To create one, click on the button "Ajouter une collection" and then in the dialog form :
+- Enter a name for you collection
-- Either choose a color for the collection or select the auto color option Once created, the mark under the name of the collection will be automatically updated depending on all the marks inside it.
+- Either choose a color for the collection or select the auto color option.
+Once created, the mark under the name of the collection will be automatically updated depending on all the marks inside it.